->

 - There is significant financial/emotional investment on the part of the buyer.

 Not only was the financial investment significant (I should have known that “exotic” = $$$$$) but the emotional investment level was high as well.
-We’d fallen in love with a bird before only to have our hearts broken when she died.
+This bird would become a part of our family.
+We had loved a pet bird only to watch it die years before and I definitely did NOT want a repeat of that experience.

 - The purchase warrants significant time and research into alternatives.